gogo1701/VetClinic/README.md

 This will create:

 - `VetClinic.db` - SQLite database file in the project root
-- All required tables (Pets, Owners, Appointments, MedicalRecords, AspNetUsers, etc.)
+- All required tables (Pets, Owners, Appointments, MedicalRecords, etc.)

 #### Step 5: Build the Application (Optional)